-The Garold Wayne Interactive Zoological Park (Joe Schreibvogel)
+The Greater Wynnewood Exotic Animal Park

-3882 RR 2, Box 67, Wynnewood, OK 73098
+(Joseph Maldonado-Passage née Schreibvogel, aka 'Joe Exotic,' and Jeffrey Lowe) 3882 RR 2, Box 67, Wynnewood, OK 73098

-The Garold Wayne Interactive Zoological Park, also known as "G.W.
-Exotic" or the "G.W.
-Zoo," was opened by Joseph Schreibvogel in the late 1990s.
+The Greater Wynnewood Exotic Animal Park (aka "G.W.
+Exotic" and the "G.W.
+Zoo"), formerly known as The Garold Wayne Interactive Zoological Park, was opened by Joseph Maldonado-Passage in the late 1990s.
 Early on, it began breeding tigers in order to have a constant supply of tiger cubs available to bring in money through photo opportunities in which people pay to hold and be photographed with the cubs.
 Since tiger cubs quickly grow to their adult size, which can be as much as 700 pounds, cubs can be used for photo ops only during their first few months of life, and they must be taken from their mother soon after birth in order to habituate them to humans by bottlefeeding.
 As the cubs grow larger, they are no longer able to earn the amount of money they did as newborns, so new homes must be found for them.
 This cycle repeats itself throughout the year, exacerbating the U.S. tiger crisis: far too many tigers and not enough responsible facilities to take them.
-The U.S. Department of Agriculture (USDA) has repeatedly cited Schreibvogel for failing to comply with the minimum requirements of the Animal Welfare Act (AWA), including for failing to provide basic necessities such as drinking water and incurring many violations for filthy, wet, unsafe, and dilapidated animal enclosures as well as dangerous animal handling practices.
+The U.S. Department of Agriculture (USDA) has repeatedly cited Maldonado-Passage for failing to comply with the minimum requirements of the federal Animal Welfare Act (AWA), including for failing to provide basic necessities such as drinking water, using dangerous animalhandling practices, and having filthy, wet, unsafe, and dilapidated animal enclosures.
 In 2006, the USDA ordered G.W.
 Exotic to pay a \$25,000 fine and suspended its license to settle numerous past violations.
 In 2010, the USDA opened an investigation into the deaths of 23 tiger cubs at the facility, and in 2013, the USDA began investigating the deaths of two tiger cubs born at the facility.
-These investigations are currently ongoing.
-Contact PETA for documentation.
+In 2020, Maldonado-Passage was convicted of two counts of murder-for-hire for an attempt to kill Big Cat Rescue founder Carole Baskin and 17 federal wildlife charges.
+He is currently serving a 22-year sentence.